 Single Family Water Bills (as of July 2010) /Water Rate Structure

 Water bill data has been calculated using each agency’s single family average monthly use.
 This information is summarized in Section 8.
-Among BAWSCA agencies, the average monthly bill ranged from a low of $27.12 in North San Jose for 8.7 units to $166.94 for 27.5 units in Hillsborough.
-The average single family water bill among all BAWSCA agencies inclusive of the service charge was $52.49.
-Average monthly residential use varied from 5.0 units (Brisbane/GVMID) to 31.8 units (Purissima Hills).
-Average monthly service charge was $11.41, ranging from a low of $4.50 (Hayward) to a high of $31.10 (Burlingame).
+Among BAWSCA agencies, the average monthly bill ranged from a low of $28.48 for 8.5 units in the San Jose MWS – North service area to $209.80 for 26.9 units in Hillsborough.
+The average single family water bill among all BAWSCA agencies inclusive of the service charge was $60.61.

 Agency profiles Agency profiles were updated based on revisions supplied by agency representatives.